simon-mo/trireme/README.md

 2. Enter the virtualenv by running `pipenv shell`
 3. Inside of virtualenv, run:
     - `python app.py` will start the trireme server.
-    - `python test.py` will start sending requests.
+    - `python test.py [interval]` will start sending requests.
+You can specify shorter interval in seconds for simulate real work load.